Quickstart

 }

-Now execute the script wait to see whether we can successfully retrieve and verify one of John Doe's credentials!
+Run the code and wait to see if you can retrieve and verify one of John Doe's credentials!